kentstephen/nypd_calls_for_service/README.md

 I have included a requirements.txt you can download all the dependencies when you create your virtual environment.

- 1. Start with the [postgres_config.py](A_postgres_config.py), there you will need to enter your postgres credentials.
+ 1. Start with the [A_postgres_config.py](A_postgres_config.py), there you will need to enter your postgres credentials.

- 2. Then move to [create_db_and_schema.py](B_create_db_and_schema.py) where you will create the database and schema, this should only be run once, but it has error handling that won't create duplicates if you need to run again.
+ 2. Then move to [B_create_db_and_schema.py](B_create_db_and_schema.py) where you will create the database and schema, this should only be run once, but it has error handling that won't create duplicates if you need to run again.

- 3. Then you can move to the nypd_api_call.py and get the data.
+ 3. Then you can move to the [C_nypd_api_call.py](C_nypd_api_call.py) and get the data.
 This generally runs overnight when I start it so keep that in mind.
 I have added print statements to track your progress.
 If your ETL gets interrupted, check the row count in Postgres and then set the skip function to that number and run the program again.

- 4. Then, once you have everything, you can move to the analysis_notebook.ipynb and run the data through some analysis.
+ 4. Then, once you have everything, you can move to the [D_analysis_notebook.ipynb](D_analysis_notebook.ipynb) and run the data through some analysis.

 ## In development, coming soon: